What to expect from this workshop

 Looking back at the three steps listed above, the first step is to calculate Q. There is a formula for doing this by hand, but most researchers use a computer program to do this.
 Once you have Q, the next step is to calculate the expected value of Q, assuming that all studies share a common effect size and hence all of the variation is due to sampling error within studies.
 Because Q is a standardized measure, the expected value depends only on the degrees of freedom, which is df = k – 1, where k is the number of studies.
 The third and final step is the find the “excess” variation, which is simply Q – df.

-If you want to know if the heterogeneity is statistically significant, you can do so with Q and df.
-Specifically, the null hypothesis is that all studies share a common effect size, and under this null hypothesis, Q will follow a central chi-squared distribution with degrees of freedom equal to k – 1.
+A p-value can be associated with Q. Specifically, the null hypothesis is that all studies share a common effect size, and under this null hypothesis, Q will follow a central chi-squared distribution with degrees of freedom equal to k – 1.
 As you would expect, this test is sensitive to both the magnitude of the effect (i.e., the excess dispersion), and the precision with which the effect is measured (i.e., the number of studies).
 While a statistically-significant p-value is evidence that the true effects vary, the converse is not true.
-In other words, you should not interpret a non-significant result.
+In other words, you should not interpret a non-significant result to mean that the true effects do not vary.
 The result could be non-significant because the true effects do not vary, or because there is not enough power to detect the effect, or some other reason.
 Also, don’t confuse Q with an estimate of the amount of true variance; other methods can be used for that purpose.
 Finally, be cautious with Q when you have either a small number of studies in your meta-analysis, and/or lots of with-in study variance, which is often caused by studies with small Ns.

 tau-squared and T2